Tailwind-VC/Investment-Engine/README.md

 ### Current Selected Portfolio Companies
 [Superplastic](https://superplastic.co/) - Disney of the Metaverse.
 Creating a multi-billion dollar character-based IP brand of animated celebs, NFT, designer toys, and digital collectibles

+[Playbook](https://playbookapp.io/) - Platform for fitness creators to build monthly subscription business and engage with their followers

 [Outer](https://liveouter.com/) - the future DTC brand for outdoor furniture

 [Percent](https://percent.com/) - AngelList for the $7 trillion private debt markets